shawntabrizi/substrate-collectables-workshop/README.md

 <img src="./screenshot.png" width="400px" />

+> If you are looking for the previous version of this tutorial from 2020, you can find all the original source code on the [`docsify-old` branch](https://github.com/shawntabrizi/substrate-collectables-workshop/tree/docsify-old).
+However, this content is way out of date, hence this new tutorial! :)

 ## Goal

 The goal of this tutorial is to **teach by experience** various entry level concepts around Polkadot Pallet development.